pgmesa-storage/chess_app/README.md

 The program have 5 modes:
 - Practice Mode (1 player): No turns
 - Local (2 players): Normal game with the table turning 180 degrees when a move is completed
-- Online (2 players): 2 players can play if they are connected to the same network (you need to update the ip variable the guest is connecting to with the hosts ip, and if you like also change the port where the connection will take place, default=9999)
+- Online (2 players): 2 players can play if they are connected to the same network (you need to update the ip variable the guest is connecting to with the hosts ip, and if you like also change the port where the connection will take place, default=9999) (read the 'How to configure Online Mode' below this section)
 - Game vs AI: Prove your habilities against an AI that you may have coded yourself (or you can use my defualt dummy AIs)
 - AI vs AI: Just for fun.
 You can test two different AIs or the same one against itself.
 Adjust the minimun time move variable to play a fast or slow game.

+## How to configure Online Mode
+...